 There are much more difficult complex mathematical problems than that of the travelling salesman, and some of them also relate to actual circumstances.
 So what circumstances make evolution of species impossibly complex?

 However, the structures of biological organs are continually being investigated, categorised and recorded, and their operations are continually being better understood.
 They generally, and specifically the ones referred to as being irreducibly complex, are found to have simpler counterparts in present or extinct species.
 And what of the very first ones?
 They appear to have come from simple chance mutations that incidentally brought new types of capabilities, as in the description, given earlier, of the development of eyes.

 A similar claim is that, since all components of complex structures specifically complement each other, they must have been designed together.
-The evidence shows that biological components develop in step with each other, and sometimes a mutation may incidentally provide a new use for some particular part of the body.
+The evidence shows that biological components sometimes develop in step with each other, and sometimes a mutation may incidentally provide a new use for some particular part of the body.

 An improved model of a designed artefact, for example, a motor vehicle, may incorporate a dramatically new version of any of its parts or a major rearrangement.
 In an evolutionary process such types of change are impossible, because no radical change to an organ could survive unless the rest of the system was rearranged at the same time to fit it.
 Therefore many organs with inherently inefficient or damage-prone features persist over long periods of time and across a range of similar species.
 This shows that these particular structures are stuck in an evolutionary rut rather than being the result of (faulty) design.
 One example is in the eyes of mammals, including human, where the nerves carrying the signals from the retina to the brain are in front of the retina, partly blocking it from what it is viewing.
 Some unrelated species, such as cuttlefish, have eyes somewhat similar to mammalian eyes but which developed separately without this apparent flaw, i.e., the nerves are behind the retina.
 (Mammalian brains have evolved so as to render unnoticeable what would otherwise be a blank in their vision.)
 There are many other examples of evolutionary ruts.

 But, accepting that some adaptations might have occurred through natural processes, could all the modifications required by evolution have really occurred by chance?
 To answer this we should examine the concept of chance.